 Common Fallacies

 A fallacy is an error in logic, a misleading or incorrect belief, and is the basis for an unsound argument.
-Rational debaters must try to avoid using fallacies in their arguments in order to adequately persuade their readers.
-Below are some common fallacies people accidentally use when debating issues.
-Click the fallacy name to see examples.
+Below are some common fallacies.
 Encountering a fallacy in an argument doesn't necessarily mean the argument is false; it just means that the point hasn't been argued correctly.
-Debaters should strive to avoid fallacies in order to present a strong argument in support of their position.
+Strive to avoid fallacies in your arguments as well as sources that contain fallacies in order to strengthen your position.

 This page presents only a few fallacies that are most common in arguments.
 There are many resources available on the web if you'd like to learn more.
 Try searching Google for: common fallacies in arguments.